back arrow icon

 Why Multi-State Tax Matters More Than You Think

 In the U.S., each state has its own tax laws—and most don’t follow federal rules exactly.
-This means you might owe sales tax in one state, income tax in another, and payroll taxes in several more.
+That means you might owe sales tax in one state, income tax in another, and payroll taxes in several more.
+The concept of nexus is key:

-The concept of nexus is key.
-If your startup has a “sufficient connection” to a state—through employees, customers, offices, or even remote work—you may be legally required to register and pay taxes there.
+if your startup has a “sufficient connection” to a state—through employees, customers, offices, or even remote work—you may be legally required to register and pay taxes there.

 Failing to manage this properly can result in penalties, interest, and red flags during due diligence.
+As you plan how to manage taxes across states, clean, state-aware records are essential—professional bookkeeping makes that discipline scalable.

 1. Identify Where You Have Nexus